 NSE offers several benefits of listing with it.
 Some of them are as follows –

-In terms of trading volume, the NSE National Stock Exchange is the country’s largest exchange with its market capitalisation exceeding $2.25 Trillion.
+Regarding trading volume, the NSE is the country’s largest exchange, with a market capitalisation exceeding $2.25 Trillion.

 The pace at which orders are processed in this Exchange helps investors to avail the best prices.
-For instance, on May 19th 2009, the stock exchange recorded 11,260,392 trades, which was its highest number in a day.
+For instance, on May 19th 2009, the stock exchange recorded 11,260,392 trades, its highest number daily.

-Listed companies can avail the provision of receiving trade statistics each month, to help track the performance of companies listed on the exchange.
+Listed companies can receive trade statistics each month to help track the performance of companies listed on the exchange.

-Thus, with the above benefits, NSE National Stock Exchange makes for a favourable facility to conduct market transactions.
+Thus, with the above benefits, NSE makes for a favourable facility to conduct market transactions.

 NSE offers investment and trading in the segments mentioned below –

-This comprises of a volatile class of assets which helps investors to maximise the returns from investments.
-Equity investment consists of several types of assets, namely, Mutual Funds, equities, indices, Exchange Traded Funds, Security Lending and Borrowing Scheme, Initial Public Offerings, etc.
+This comprises a volatile class of assets which helps investors to maximise the returns from investments.

-Derivatives traded under this stock exchange includes Global indices like Dow Jones, CNX 500, etc., commodity derivatives, currency derivatives, interest rate futures, etc. The NSE market started derivative trading in 2002 with the launch of index futures.
-In 2011, it also launched derivative contracts on the world’s most-followed index – Dow Jones Industrial Average and S%P 500.
+Derivatives traded under this stock exchange include Global indices like Dow Jones, CNX 500, commodity derivatives, currency derivatives, interest rate futures, etc. The NSE market started derivative trading in 2002 with the launch of index futures.
+In 2011, it launched derivative contracts on the world’s most-followed index – Dow Jones Industrial Average and S%P 500.

-Thus, this exchange has made remarkable headway in the trade market as far as equity derivatives are concerned.
+Thus, this exchange has made remarkable headway in the trade market regarding equity derivatives.

-This type of investment pool consists of various Mutual Funds, Exchange Traded Funds, etc. where the core asset holdings comprise of different long and short term bonds, corporate bonds, securitised products, etc.
+This type of investment pool consists of various Mutual Funds, Exchange Traded Funds, etc. The core asset holdings comprise long- and short-term bonds, corporate bonds, securitised products, etc.

-NSE Stock Exchange launched the country’s first debt platform on 13th May 2013 to provide investors with a transparent and liquid trading platform for all debt-associated products.
+NSE launched the country’s first debt platform on 13th May 2013 to provide investors with a transparent and liquid trading platform for all debt-associated products.

-A stock market’s index is created by choosing a collection of stocks that represent the whole market, or a specific segment of it.
-Following are some of the most important broad market indices, consisting of the liquid stocks that are listed on this stock exchange –
+Following are some of the most critical broad market indices, consisting of the liquid stocks that are listed on this stock exchange –

-NSE also consists of other indices like thematic, strategy, hybrid and fixed income indices.
+NSE also includes other indices like thematic, strategy, hybrid and fixed-income indices.

 With these listed companies and more, the National Stock Exchange is a premier marketplace that enables efficient trading, boosting visibility and providing high liquidity of assets with accurate prices.